kgryte/node-app-etc/README.md

 });
 ```

 The file contents should include each relevant [environment variable](https://en.wikipedia.org/wiki/Environment_variable) and a corresponding setting.
+Nested configuration settings __must__ be `.` separated.
 For example, a JSON mapping file:

 ``` javascript
 {